phasnox/react-redux-skeleton/README.md

 1. **Dockerfile and docker-compose.yml**.
 To get the docker container up and running do: `docker-compose up`, you can access the server on http://localhost:8077/.
-The first time, you will also need to run `docker exec -it reactreduxskeleton_app_1 setup`
+You will also need to run `docker exec -it reactreduxskeleton_app_1 setup`
 2. **Nginx config**.
 The app runs behind an nginx server so it can be paired up with any API application you have.
 Just edit and or replace